domomi/homer/README.md

 ## Features

-For Homer to flourish, it's important that people know the way they work!
-Here are some tips for crafting a scalable, well-designed, fully open source web-app.
+For Homer to flourish, it's important that people understand how it works!
+We are crafting a scalable, well-designed, fully open source web-app.

 - Rules are written in Python; they can utilize any Python libraries or functions
 - Serverless design is cheaper, easier to maintain, and scales to terabytes per day